All You Need to Know about Gender Conflict in South Korea

 Does South Korea have gender equality (성평등)?

 Unfortunately, no. The South Korean gender gap was ranked 102 out of 156 countries, according to the World Economic Forum’s Global Gender Gap Report 2021.
-Gender inequality in South Korea has been around for a long time due to the patriarchal social system deeply entrenched in the country.
+Gender inequality in South Korea has been around for a long time due to the male-dominated social system deeply entrenched in the country.

 - Gender inequality (성불평등) in South Korea statistics: Ranked 102 out of 156 countries in 2021